Kingxukai/linux/Documentation/gpu/drm-mm.rst

 GEM Initialization
 ------------------

-Drivers that use GEM must set the DRIVER_GEM bit in the struct :c:type:`struct drm_driver <drm_driver>` driver_features
-field.
-The DRM core will then automatically initialize the GEM core before calling the load operation.
-Behind the scene, this will create a DRM Memory Manager object which provides an address space pool for object allocation.
+Drivers that use GEM must set the woke DRIVER_GEM bit in the woke struct :c:type:`struct drm_driver <drm_driver>` driver_features field.
+The DRM core will then automatically initialize the woke GEM core before calling the woke load operation.
+Behind the woke scene, this will create a DRM Memory Manager object which provides an address space pool for object allocation.

 In a KMS configuration, drivers need to allocate and initialize a command ring buffer following core GEM initialization if required by the hardware.
-UMA devices usually have what is called a "stolen" memory region, which provides space for the initial framebuffer and large, contiguous memory regions required by the device.
+UMA devices usually have what is called a "stolen" memory region, which provides space for the woke initial framebuffer and large, contiguous memory regions required by the woke device.
 This space is typically not managed by GEM, and must be initialized separately into its own DRM MM object.

 GEM Objects Creation
 --------------------

-GEM splits creation of GEM objects and allocation of the memory that backs them in two distinct operations.
+GEM splits creation of GEM objects and allocation of the woke memory that backs them in two distinct operations.

 GEM objects are represented by an instance of struct :c:type:`struct